 When you commit an act willfully or with the intention of committing the act, then you act willfully.
-For you to have acted willfully for purposes of assault under code section 240, you need not have intended to violate the law or cause physical harm upon the person of another.
+For you to have acted willfully for purposes of assault under Penal Code Section 240, you need not have intended to violate the law or cause physical harm upon the person of another.
 All that the prosecution must show is that you intended to commit the act, which would have likely resulted in harm or offensive touching upon the person of another.
 For example, if you empty a bucket of ice on your friend in the shower as a joking gesture, you can be charged with assault.
 Although you intended the act to be a prank, you willfully committed it knowing that it might result in offensive touching or actual physical harm upon the person of your friend.
 The fact that you intended the act as just a prank or playful gesture does not matter in terms of the elements of the offense of assault.
 It does, however, matter in determining the appropriate level of punishment that should be applied to your conduct.
 If you intended the act to cause actual physical harm, then harsher penalties might apply.

 - What does it mean to be “aware” that your act might lead to the application of force?